 Increase AI awareness to reduce risks

-Australia’s Catholic schools are also back a cautious approach when it comes to the proliferation and implementation of this technology.
+Australia’s Catholic schools are also backing a cautious approach when it comes to the proliferation and implementation of this technology.

 “Catholic Education believes AI tools for students, educators and systems, when used responsibly, potentially offer a broad range of strengths and benefits to improve education outcomes,” The National Catholic Education Commission (NCEC) executive director, Jacinta Collins told The Educator.